cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 ## **2016 Competition summary**

-The swiss contest took place last May.
+The swiss contest took place on May 2016.
 With Goldorak, we intended to perform several actions:

 - Shell collection using grippers (2 points per shell)